- The pyramid of Kukulkan in Chichen Itza

 Stay overnight at the 4-star+ Marriott Hotel (4Q) in Villahermosa.
 This contemporary hotel has a restaurant, lounge-bar, outdoor pool, fitness centre and free Wi-Fi.
 Each of the 267 air-conditioned rooms has a television, telephone, safe, hairdryer and free Wi-Fi.
 B, D

 Visit Parque-Museo la Venta to see a collection of Olmec artefacts rescued from the site of La Venta.
 The Olmecs were the oldest known civilisation in Mexico, prospering on the Gulf between 1200 BC to 400 BC.

-Stay two-nights at the locally rated 4-star Villa Mercedes (4Q) in Palenque.
+Continue to Palenque (89 miles, two hours) and stay two-nights at the 4-star Villa Mercedes (4Q).
 Facilities include a restaurant, bar, outdoor pool and spa (charges apply).
 Each of the 92 air-conditioned rooms are set within thatched buildings and have a television, telephone, safe and hairdryer.
 B, D